 All pictures were taken with Nikon CoolPix A camera and edited with Snapseed App.”

-If there are people, I try to wait until they are either gone, or until there isn’t someone in a bright jacket or color that is disturbing the shot.
+If there are people, I try to wait until they are either gone or until there isn’t someone in a bright jacket or colour that is disturbing the shot.
 The best tip is probably to always bring a camera and have it ready, no matter if it’s a phone, compact or a DSLR, then you’re certain to never miss that perfect shot.

 Another good tip is to get inspired by others and then mix it with your own style.”